lisu1222/Youtube-Trending-Videos-Analysis/README.md

 # Youtube Trending Videos Analysis
 ## Data Source
-Youtube has used a combination of factors including measuring users interactions(number of views, shares, comments and likes) to determine its top-treinding vides.
+YouTube has used a combination of factors including measuring users interactions(number of views, shares, comments and likes) to determine its top-treinding vides.
 This is a daily record of the top trending YouTube videos in 2017-2018.
 This project is based on a Kaggle dataset: [Trending Youtube Video Statistics](https://www.kaggle.com/datasnaek/youtube-new).
 For research interest, only U.S. region dataset was used for this project, including 6,351 rows and 17 columns after cleaning.

 ## Objectives